netgroup-polito/frog4-sdn-do/README.md

 REST interface provides several urls to authenticate, to send/get/delete a graph, to get the status of a graph.

-In order to discover which REST calls are supported you can see the API documentation at the URL {Domain_Orchestrator_Address}/api_docs once the domain orchestrator is installed and running.
+In order to discover which REST calls are supported you can see the API documentation at the URL {do-address:do-port}/api_docs once the domain orchestrator is installed and running (e.g., `127.0.0.1:10000/api_docs`).